gnafit/gna/doc/source/overview.rst

 Bundles and configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Bundles are implemented by deriving from the base class ``TransformationBundle`` implement the following functionality:
+Bundles are implemented by deriving from the base class :ref:`TransformationBundle` implement the following functionality:

 + Construct and configure a single transformation
-+ Construct, configure and connect several transformations, implementing transformation of higher level
++ Construct, configure and connect several transformations.
+In this sense :ref:`Bundle <TransformationBundle>` is a transformation of a higher level.
 + Based on the given configuration initialize necessary environments and variables, set uncertainties, etc.

+The class :ref:`NestedDict` is used to implement the configuration. :ref:`NestedDict` configuration can be saved to or loaded from a file, created within python as regular dictionary.
+It supports nesting, and attribute access syntax.